 Replant the sections into small pots with cactus or succulent potting mix.
 Replant the mother plant into a small pot as well.
 Water thoroughly.

 Mary Jane Duford is a gardening expert and founder of Home for the Harvest.
-She's also an engineer and certified permaculture garden designer.
+She's also a professional engineer, certified permaculture garden designer, and master gardener in training.
 Mary Jane has been featured by publications such as Real Simple, Mother Earth News, Homes & Gardens, Heirloom Gardener, and Family Handyman.